chen42/presentations/cho_ag.md

 suspensory ligment = zonule
 </td></table>

-Note: Miosis is excessive contraction of the pupil (to close the eye)
+// Miosis is excessive contraction of the pupil (to close the eye)

 In humans, relaxation of the zonule is induced by contraction of the ciliary muscle, which moves forward, thereby allowing the lens to adopt a more spherical shape owing to the elasticity of the lens capsule